apena141/SimpleTweet/README.md

 # Part 2 - *SimpleTweet*

-**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**SimpleTweet** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 ## User Stories